HeardLibrary/digital-scholarship/lod/wikibase/index.md

 Wikidata gets around these problems by the design of its data model.
 Wikidata avoids questions of deep meaning by having only two kinds of entities in its model: *items* and *properties*.
 The definition of "item" is simply that it is something of interest - in particular, something that we might potentially want to write a Wikipedia article about.
 Items form the subjects and objects in Wikidata (and therefore Wikibase) triples.
 In contrast to most of the RDF world, Wikidata does not make `rdf:type` assertions about items.
 (There is a Wikidata property (P31) for "instance of", but the object of a P31 triple is another item, not an `rdfs:Class`.)

 The problem of making statements about statements is handled by creating a "statement" instance for every assertion that is made using a direct property.
+(In the wikibase model, statements are also referred to as "claims" and we can consider these two terms to mean the same thing.)
 Here is a diagram illustrating the situation with the triple we saw above:

 <img src="../images/wikidata-statement-instance.png" style="border:1px solid black">

 For every direct property attached to a subject item, there is also a simple *property* that connects the subject to a statement instance.
 That statement instance is then connected to the object of the direct property by a *property statement*.
 The direct property, simple property, and property statement for a particular property all share the same local name (`P2` in this example), but have different namespaces to differentiate them.

 In a nutshell, the [Wikibase model requires](https://www.mediawiki.org/wiki/Wikibase/DataModel/Primer#Statements) "that 'Wikibase will not be about the truth, but about statements and their references.'
 This means that in Wikibase we do not actually model the items themselves, but statements about them."
 As we can see from the structure diagrammed above, Wikibase is more focused in describing and documenting statements than it is describing the somewhat vague "items".

+You can also see that the statement node has been assigned a unique IRI identifier, shown in its bubble in the diagram.
+That identifier was created by appending a UUID ([Universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier)) to the `wds:` namespace.
+Every statement has an associated UUID, which can be used to acquire information about it (using SPARQL) or to delete it using the API associated with the wikibase instance.

 ## References

-Because the statement instance is a URI-identified resource, we can now say things about it, such as when it was last modified or what references support it.
+Because the statement instance is a IRI-identified resource, we can now say things about it, such as when it was last modified or what references support it.
 Supporting references are a key component built in to the Wikidata model.
 Under each statement displayed in the Wikibase GUI, there is an "add reference" link that allows a contributor to add reference information to the database.
 The generic Wikibase implementation does not come with any built-in reference properties that can be used to link to reference sources, so they must be created as with any other property (i.e. go to Special Pages and Create a new property).
 Here is an example of a refence property that we created in our Wikibase instance to mimic the "reference URL" property that already exists in Wikidata:

 <img src="../images/reference-property.png" style="border:1px solid black">